 Feel free to read our guide to learn more on process mining use cases.

-Below, you can find the extended list of process mining (PM) case studies which we have collected from different resources.
-You can filter the list by the service provider, industry, or process and investigate the achieved results.
+Below, you can find the extended list of process mining (PM) case studies which we have collected from different resources with the achieved results.
+Filter the list by the service provider, industry, or process:

 Company | Country | PM Tool | Industry | Process | Results |